mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/molecule.md

 - Configure the instance
 `molecule converge`

-- Login into the instance
+- Log in into the instance
 `molecule login`